Pod-Point/laravel-aws-pubsub/README.md

 The `arn-suffix` can be used to help manage SNS topics for different environments.
 It will be added to the end when constructing the full SNS Topic ARN.

-Next, you will need to make sure you're using the `sns` broadcast driver when broadcasting in your `.env` file:
+Next, you will need to make sure you're using the `sns` broadcast driver as your default driver when broadcasting in your `.env` file:

 ```php
 BROADCAST_DRIVER=sns
 ```

+**Remember** that you can define the connection at the Event level if you ever need to be able to use [two drivers concurrently](https://github.com/laravel/framework/pull/38086).

 Finally, don't forget to enable the [Broadcast Service Provider](https://laravel.com/docs/master/broadcasting#broadcast-service-provider).

----

-### Usage: Basic Events
+### Usage

 Simply follow the default way of broadcasting Laravel events, explained in the [official documentation](https://laravel.com/docs/master/broadcasting#defining-broadcast-events).